cjfortu/FuturesSL/docs/dev_phase_6_documentation.md

 4. Single-asset focus (no portfolio metrics)

 ## Next Steps
-Proceed to Dev Phase 7: Hyperparameter Optimization & Deployment
+Proceed to production deployment and continuous monitoring of model performance.